House of Orléans-Braganza: Exile

-In 1937, the son of Luís Prince Pedro Henrique marries Princess Maria Elisabeth of Bavaria, granddaughter of Ludwig III, the last King of Bavaria in Germany.
-They fled the country to avoid the Nazi and went to live in a palace in France where they start to have children.
+In 1937, the son of Luís, Prince Pedro Henrique, marries Princess Maria Elisabeth of Bavaria, granddaughter of Ludwig III, the last King of Bavaria in Germany.
+They fled the country to avoid the Nazis and went to live in a palace in France where they start to have children.
 The couple moved to Brazil in 1945 soon after the end of the war giving a definite end to the exile.

 Renunciation and Division

-In 1908, Pedro de Alcântara, Prince of Grão-Pará wanted to marry Countess Elisabeth Dobržensky de Dobrženicz(1875–1951) who, although a noblewoman of the Kingdom of Bohemia, did not belong to a royal or reigning dynasty.
+In 1908, Pedro de Alcântara, Prince of Grão-Pará wanted to marry Countess Elizabeth Dobrženský von Dobrženitz(1875–1951) who, although a noblewoman of the Kingdom of Bohemia, did not belong to a royal or reigning dynasty.
 Although the constitution of the Brazilian Empire did not require a dynast to marry equally, his mother ruled that the marriage would not be valid dynastically for the Brazilian succession, and as a result he renounced his rights to the throne of Brazil on 30 October 1908: To solemnize this, Dom Pedro, aged thirty-three, signed the document translated here:

 This renunciation was followed by a letter from Isabel to royalists in Brazil:

 After Prince Pedro's renunciation, he lost every royal title he had and his dynastic rights as heir of his mother passed to his brother, Prince Luís of Orléans-Braganza, who became Prince Imperial of Brazil.
-However, years later, after Pedro's death in 1940, his eldest son did not accept his father's resignation and again claimed the Brazilian throne in conflict with Prince Pedro Henrique of Orléans-Braganza, son and heir of Prince Luís, dead in 1920.
+However, years later, after Pedro's death in 1940, his eldest son Pedro Gastão of Orléans-Braganza did not accept his father's resignation and again claimed the Brazilian throne in conflict with Prince Pedro Henrique of Orléans-Braganza, son and heir of Prince Luís, dead in 1920.
 Thus began a dispute for the crown of Brazil.
-The descendants of Prince Pedro became known as the Petrópolis Branch, and the descendants of Prince Luís as the Vassouras Branch.
+The descendants of Prince Pedro became known as the Petrópolis branch, and the descendants of Prince Luís as the Vassouras branch.